Updated April 2026

 Invest in Secure Storage

-A locked garage, alarm system, and immobiliser can all reduce your premium.
-Climate-controlled storage may qualify for additional discounts.
+A locked garage, alarm system and immobiliser can all lower your premium.
+Some insurers offer additional discounts for climate-controlled storage.

 4

-Do not over-insure or under-insure.
-A professional valuation ensures you pay the right premium and receive the right payout if needed.
+Neither over-insure nor under-insure.
+A professional valuation ensures you pay the appropriate premium and receive the correct payout if something goes wrong.

 5